Everything You Need to Know About Starting a Fire & Selecting the Proper Wood to Burn

 - Step 7: Adjust the primary intake as needed.

-Above there is a video showing exactly how to light the stove step by step.
 I hope this blog was informative and helps you in choosing which wood to use and how to start your Cubic Mini Wood Stove.
+Check out this related post on how to start a fire in a fire pit - it's a slightly different process.